infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Unfortunately, since names are unique, your user name may already be taken on the Hub, in which case the operation will fail.
 The action `--signup` has been introduced to overcome this problem, performing the equivalent of `--create --push` atomically, making sure that the user is created locally and remotely at once.

-We advise users to sign up to the Hub very early on in order to avoid future complications:
+We advise users to sign up to the Hub before performing other operations to avoid complications:

 ```
 $> infinit-user --signup --name alice --fullname "Alice" --email alice@company.com